 I had already met my two Fellows, Sam and Blayne, in Berlin during the summer, but had yet to meet my third Fellow Jack in person, who unfortunately was unable to make it to the first camp.
 We had our regular calls throughout and fortunately, we got to meet in person when I was in Kenya!
 While we only had a few days to get to know one another face to face, for me to learn where he is and what his challenges are, we managed to make up for lost time and go through the entire trust-building process in a short space of time.
 I then visited Sam at co-working space Nairobi Garage, as he usually works wherever his clients are.
 It was great to get to know the Nairobi startup ecosystem while seeing how he worked.
 Blayne is based in Addis Ababa in Ethiopia and organised a fantastic stay for me!

 The two countries, Kenya and Ethiopia, are very different, especially in terms of internet infrastructure – the internet sometimes just shut down in Ethiopia!
 However, it was still very cool to be there.
 We first went to Blayne’s office, which is also her production place, and I got to know the entire team as they each made a short introduction of themselves.
 Blayne also took me to some supermarkets where they sell her product and she brought me to meet some of her other clients and we even did some client pitches together.
 It was a great experience.

-Fellow Blayne Tesfaye remarked after the end of the programme:
+Fellow Blayne Tesfaye remarked after the end of the program:

-Interested in taking part in our mentoring programmes?
-Apply now for our 2020 Mentoring Programme for high potential technology businesses in Europe and Africa.
+Interested in taking part in our mentoring programs?
+Apply now for our 2020 Mentoring Program for high potential technology businesses in Europe and Africa.
 Reach out to us via firstname.lastname@example.org if you want to learn more.